Climax Uranium Mill: Beginnings and Manhattan Project involvement

-Closure and Decommissioning
+Closure and decommissioning

 Uranium saw a price drop between 1966 and 1970, shifting from $8 to less than $6 a pound when the AEC ended its price guarantees.
 The Grand Junction Climax Mill was operative for 19 years and produced 2.2 million tons of radioactive tailings, according to the US Department of Energy.
 From the early 1950s to 1966, Climax donated approximately 300,000 tons of radioactive uranium tailings from the mill to the city of Grand Junction for use as construction material.
 The tailings were used in sewer and road construction.
 Tailings were also made available to private citizens and contractors, who utilized them to make concrete and mortar for their homes and as filler material.
 The mill was decommissioned in 1970 as a result of the US Department of Energy's Uranium Mill Tailings Remedial Action project.
 Eight of the 12 main buildings of the Climax Uranium Processing site were demolished between 1970 and 1971 by the Climax Uranium Company.
 Many vicinity properties were found to have elevated levels of radiation by UMTRA project standards and were deemed to require remedial action to mitigate the possibility of adverse health and environmental impacts.
 Once granted permission by Congress, the EPA and International Atomic Energy Agency became involved in environmental cleanup through the Grand Junction Remedial Action Program in 1972, with the federal government covering 75% of the project's cost.
-To continue the process of environmental remediation, the US Department of Energy passed the Uranium Mill Tailings Radiation Control Act (UMTRCA) in 1978 in order to ensure that disposal occurs in an environmentally sound way and that long-term stabilization is undertaken properly.
+To continue the process of environmental remediation, the US Department of Energy passed the Uranium Mill Tailings Radiation Control Act (UMTRCA) in 1978 to ensure that disposal occurs in an environmentally sound way and that long-term stabilization is undertaken properly.
 Demolition of the three remaining buildings of the Climax Uranium Processing site, excluding the sugar beet warehouse which was sold to the private sector, was carried out in 1989.
 The sugar beet warehouse was sold to a non-governmental party after being properly cleaned and sits on private property to this day.
 Any equipment that could be decontaminated was sold and anything that couldn't be cleaned was buried in the pile of tailings and rubble at the Cheney Reservoir site (now the Grand Junction Disposal Site) or the Two Road site.

-Environmental Impact
+Environmental impact

 The environmental impact of the decommissioned uranium mill was largely grouped into two categories, the radioactive tailings remaining in civilian architecture and infrastructure and the contamination of underground aquifers.